 Apple's 10.2-inch iPad is perfect for just about any task.
 Priced at $329, it's the cheapest tablet in Apple's lineup.
 Traditionally in December we'd be listing the best iPad deals on Apple's 10.2-inch tablet.
 Unfortunately, the base iPad is near impossible to find in stock.

 Shipping delays and chip shortages have dried up discounts on Apple's entire iPad line.
 The few Christmas deals that we see on Apple's iPad are reserved for the Pro models, which are also starting to sell out.
-So we're rounding up all the retailers that offer Apple's new tablet.
-Keep in mind that even when the iPad is available for purchase, you may still experience shipping delays.
+So we're rounding up all the retailers that are still offering Apple's new tablet.
+Keep in mind that even if the iPad is available for purchase, you may still experience shipping delays.

 Where to buy the 10.2-inch iPad